rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/js-party.png)](https://changelog.com/jsparty)

 🎉🎉🎉
 Fun and casual, the kind of chat you'd like to be a part of.
-As serious as some topics are (burnout, anyone?), episodes are mostly on enspiring and empowering side.
+As serious as some topics are (burnout, anyone?), episodes are mostly on inspiring and empowering side.

 <small>JS Party [iTunes](https://itunes.apple.com/us/podcast/js-party/id1209616598) | JS Party [RSS](https://changelog.com/jsparty/feed)</small>